CALL US! 1-415-766-2722 Fun@SanFranciscoJeepTours.com

 As part of San Francisco Jeep Tours Holiday Lights excursions, we make a stop at the Fairmont Hotel.

 The 25-foot-tall, two-story house in the Fairmont Grand Lobby will amaze you.
 Guests can walk through the middle of it and look in the windows to see the holiday-adorned interior rooms.
 A private dining space in the gingerbread house also welcomes groups of up to 10 for afternoon tea, dinner, or other special celebrations.
-This high edible abode is baked and assembled each year by the hotel’s culinary and engineering teams
+This highly edible abode is baked and assembled each year by the hotel’s culinary and engineering teams

-Tasty Gingerbread House Facts:
+Tasty Fairmont San Francisco Gingerbread House Facts:

 • More than 8000 baked gingerbread bricks – 12″ x 4″ each